Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 It is usually possible to remortgage before your fixed rate ends but you may need to pay an early repayment charge if you do this.
 These are usually 1%-5% of the outstanding mortgage balance.

-Mortgage rates change frequently so the easiest way to find the best fixed rate mortgage is to speak to an expert mortgage broker.
+Mortgage rates change frequently so the easiest way to find the best fixed rate mortgage for you is to speak to an expert mortgage broker.

 The longest fixed rate mortgage in the UK is 30 years.
 However, fixed mortgage rates of this length are very uncommon.
 Most fixed rate mortgages are 2, 3, 5 or 10 years.